A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 And I'll prove the world's round

-It won't take very long!
+It won't very long!

 But it did take long, seven long years